Distinguished Public Servants

 Secretary Elaine L. Chao

-Secretary Elaine L. Chao is currently the U. S. Secretary of Transportation.
-This is her second cabinet position.
-She served as U.S. Secretary of Labor from 2001-January 2009, and is the first Asian American woman to be appointed to the President's cabinet in American history.
+Secretary Elaine L. Chao was the 18th U. S. Secretary of Transportation and this was her second cabinet position.
+She previously served as U.S. Secretary of Labor from 2001-January 2009, and is the first Asian American woman to be appointed to the President's cabinet in American history.

 Secretary Chao comes to the U.S. Department of Transportation with extensive experience in the transportation sector.
 Early in her career, she specialized in transportation financing in the private sector.
 She began her executive career in public service working on transportation and trade issues at the White House.
 She then served as Deputy Maritime Administrator, U. S. Department of Transportation; Chairman of the Federal Maritime Commission; and, Deputy Secretary of the U.S. Department of Transportation.